The Taxpayers’ Bill of Rights identifies your rights and our responsibilities to ensure that those rights are protected.

 - You have the right to appeal IDOR decisions, in many instances, within specified time periods, by asking for IDOR review, by filing a petition with the Illinois Independent Tax Tribunal, or by filing a complaint in circuit court.

 - If you have overpaid your taxes, you have the right, within specified time periods, to file for a credit (or, in some cases, a refund) of that overpayment.

 The full text of the Taxpayers’ Bill of Rights is contained in the Illinois Compiled Statutes, 20 ILCS 2520/1 et seq.

-For more information about these rights and other departmental procedures you may use this website or contact us at the address below.Write
+For more information about these rights and other departmental procedures you may use this website or contact us at the address or phone number below.Write